<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1110556&amp;fmt=gif">

 Once you know how widespread the issue is, you understand the symptoms, and you have identified infrastructure common to the paths experiencing issues, there are a number of next steps you can take to identify the error domain:

-- If an issue is suspected to be introduced at a WAN egress router or ISP connection point, investigate the possibility of overutilization at the source location.
-If available, review Usage results collected by the relevant Monitoring Point for further insight.
+• If an issue is suspected to be introduced at a WAN egress router or ISP connection point, investigate the possibility of overutilization at the source location.

-Network Observability by Broadcom helps you address the challenge of end-to-end visibility into Internet performance by providing active monitoring of external networks, web synthetic monitoring of business-critical web applications, and deep packet inspection to identify third-party web applications adopted by the organization.
+Network Observability by Broadcom helps you address the challenge of end-to-end visibility into Internet performance by providing active monitoring of external networks and web monitoring of business-critical web applications.

 With this solution, network operations teams gain the visibility required to validate that performance meets expectations, and to identify the error domain when performance issues arise.